opengeospatial/ogcapi-features/README.md

 OGC API Features is entering the final straight.
 On June 27, 2019, the OGC Technical Committee passed a motion to start an electronic vote to approve release as an OGC Adopted Standard (pending final edits to the document).
-The release candidate that is the basis for the vote will be available in July 2019.
+The release candidate has been submitted to the OGC Technical Committee as the basis for the adoption vote on July 11, 2019.
 In parallel that version will also be submitted to ISO/TC 211 for the DIS ballot.